Sewer56/claude-code-nix-flake/readme.md

 # You may want to use e.g. `devenv shell zsh`, to enter non-bash shells.
 ```

+### Code Editor Support

+Look at the [Code Editor Support](https://devenv.sh/editor-support/vscode/) section of the
+devenv documentation for how to set up your editor.

+Basically:

+1. Install `direnv`.
+2. Install extension.

 ### Automatic Formatting

 All Nix files are automatically formatted with [Alejandra](https://github.com/kamadorueda/alejandra) when you commit changes within the shell.
 You can also format manually using the `format` command.